MickMacLean/mickmaclean.github.io/astro_1.md

 Fig 1.
 Final reduced images of our two regions of space, Praesepe (left) and Taurus (right) in Hα.

 ### Data Reduction
 When we take images of space, we must process the raw data prior to analysis.
-We also superimpose the processed images on top of each other to create a deeper image of our region, allowing us to see further into space and view fainter objects more accurately; hundreds of images will result in only a few data points, at least for our investigation into flux changes.The standard data reduction procedure in optical wavelengths involving bias subtraction, dark current subtraction, flatfielding, image alignment adjustments, and superimposment of images was performed in Python.
-The module with all of the functions I created and used is available to view <a href="pdf/Mickey.pdf">here</a>.
+We also superimpose the processed images on top of each other to create a deeper image of our region, allowing us to see further into space and view fainter objects more accurately; hundreds of images will result in only a few data points, at least for our investigation into flux changes.
+The standard data reduction procedure in optical wavelengths involving bias subtraction, dark current subtraction, flatfielding, image alignment adjustments, and superimposing of images was performed in Python.
+The module with all of the functions I developed and used is available to view <a href="pdf/Mickey.pdf">here</a>.

 ### Results
 #### Final Data Spread